-Rule name Managing ISP project uncertainty through targeted ex post reviews Proponent The Honourable Chris Bowen, Minister for Climate Change and Energy Key dates Initiation date: 18 April 2024 Stage Preparation of draft determination
+Rule name Managing ISP project uncertainty through targeted ex post reviews Proponent The Honourable Chris Bowen, Minister for Climate Change and Energy Key dates Initiation date: 18 April 2024 Deadline for submissions: 20 June 2024 Stage Consultation on draft determination

-This rule change request proposes to implement the findings from the Transmission Planning and Investment Review Stage 3 final report, by permitting the AER to undertake targeted ex post reviews of a TNSP's capital expenditure for specific ISP and non-ISP projects.
-The request aims to promote efficient project delivery by granting the AER the ability to assess the overall efficiency of capex incurred by TNSPs for large energy transmission projects on a case-by-case basis.
+This rule change request proposes to implement the findings from the Transmission Planning and Investment Review Stage 3 final report, by permitting the AER to undertake separate ex post reviews of a TNSP's capital expenditure for specific ISP and non-ISP projects, rather than undertaking an ex post review of a TNSP's total capital expenditure.

+The rule change request aims to promote efficient project delivery by empowering the AER to assess the overall efficiency of capex incurred by TNSPs for a specific large energy transmission project and resolving uncertainty around the treatment of non-ISP capex where capex has only been exceeded on a specific ISP project.